 3. Stay on schedule.

 Ask your child to break down their homework into mini-assignments that take only a few minutes each.
 Then use an egg timer or alarm app to keep them on task for each section.
 Not only will it help them, but you won't have to nag as much.

-4. Plan studying around their medication.
+4. Plan studying around medication.